History of Mumbai in independent India: 2008 Mumbai attacks

-From 26-29 November 2008, a series of ten coordinated terrorist attacks were perpetrated by the Lashkar-e-Taiba terrorist group using automatic weapons and grenades.
+From 26 to 29 November 2008, a series of ten coordinated terrorist attacks were perpetrated by the Lashkar-e-Taiba terrorist group using automatic weapons and grenades.
 The attacks resulted in 164 deaths, 308 injuries, and severe damage to several important buildings.

 Eight of the attacks occurred in South Mumbai: at Chhatrapati Shivaji Maharaj Terminus, The Oberoi Trident, The Taj Mahal Palace Hotel & Tower, Leopold Cafe, Cama Hospital, the Nariman House Jewish community center, the Metro Cinema, and in a lane behind The Times Of India building and St. Xavier's College.
 There was also an explosion at Mazagaon, in Mumbai's port area, and in a taxi at Vile Parle.
 By the early morning of 28 November, all sites except for the [Taj Hotel] had been secured by Mumbai Police Department and security forces.
 On 29 November, India's National Security Guards (NSG) conducted 'Operation Black Tornado' to flush out the remaining attackers; it culminated in the death of the last remaining attackers at the Taj Hotel and ended the attacks.

 Ajmal Kasab disclosed that the attackers were members of Lashkar-e-Taiba, among others.
 The Government Of India said that the attackers came from Pakistan, and their controllers were in Pakistan.
 On 7 January 2009, Pakistan confirmed the sole surviving perpetrator of the attacks was a Pakistani citizen.
 On 9 April 2015, the foremost ringleader of the attacks, Zakiur Rehman Lakhvi, was granted bail against surety bonds of ₨200,000 (US$1,900) in Pakistan.